Distinguished Alumni Award

 The Distinguished Alumni Award recognizes a distinguished graduate from one of our nine full-time programs based on their professional accomplishments, contributions to their industry, and promotion of excellence in craft via schools and organizations.

-Nominations open in February and the Award is presented at graduation in June.
+Nominations open in March and the Award is presented at graduation in late May/early June.

 - 2018 - Will Neptune CF ’81